AI-Killer-Tazi/R_Projects/Game of Thrones/README.md

-# The ten most similar players Pro Evolution Soccer 2019
+# GAME OF THRONES PROFILING

-Game of Throne is an American series containing 73 episodes in 8 seasons.
+*Game of Throne* is an American series containing 73 episodes in 8 seasons.
 We used a database containing the episode index (season number-episode number), its title, a popularity index, a nobility index and the total number of deaths in each episode .

 Our interactive application allows you to find the 3 episodes closest to the one chosen by the user, based on the 3 clues seen in the radar chart.